AnuragRSimha/Penetration-Tests/Frizzleweather/Report.md

 4. Monitor and analyse packets.

 ## Prerequisites
-The attacker must have a well established internet connection, and Slowloris tool installed.
+The attacker must have a well-established internet connection, and Slowloris tool installed.

 ## Additional Information
 Date of the attack: 9<sup>th</sup> May, 2022.\